Why has my veterinarian applied a bandage or splint to my cat?

 General bandage and splint care includes keeping the bandage clean and dry, checking that the bandage does not slip or become too tight, and checking for any discharges or foul smell.

 Check the bandage at least twice daily to ensure that it is clean and dry and that it is neither too tight nor too loose.
 If the toes are exposed below the bandage, check that they are free of discharges or bad smells, that they are neither hot nor cold, and that they have not become swollen or red.
 Any of these signs could indicate that the bandage is too tight or that the infection is spreading.
 For the same reasons, also check the area above the bandage to make sure that it is not swollen, red, chafed, or otherwise irritated.
 Finally, make sure that the bandage has not slipped up or down.

-Do not take off the splint or bandage unless specifically instructed to do so by your veterinarian.
-If your cat takes off the bandage on its own, you should contact the veterinary clinic immediately and make arrangements to bring the cat in for a recheck appointment.
+Do not take the splint or bandage off unless specifically instructed to do so by your veterinarian.
+If your cat takes the bandage off on her own, you should contact your veterinary clinic immediately and make arrangements to bring your cat in for a recheck appointment.

 If your cat left the bandage alone when it was first applied and then suddenly began to chew at it, it may be an indication that a problem is developing.
 If this happens, do not delay - contact your veterinarian immediately for further advice.